 The real reason you’re investing in life insurance is something only you can answer.
 The answer is critical, because it is what determines how much and what kind of life insurance you should have in the first place.
 And by first clearly understanding what you’re actually intending to accomplish with the policy, you’ll be in a much better position to make your ultimate decision—who to select as beneficiary.

 2. What are your beneficiary options?

 Your insurance company will ask you to name a primary beneficiary—your top choice to get the insurance money at the time of your death.
 If you fail to name a beneficiary, the insurance company will distribute the proceeds to your estate upon your death.
-If your estate is the beneficiary of your life insurance, that means a probate court judge will direct where your insurance money goes at the completion of the probate process.
+If your estate is the beneficiary of your life insurance, that means a court judge will direct where your insurance money goes at the completion of the process.

 And this process can tie your life insurance proceeds up in court for months or even years.
 To keep this from happening to your loved ones, be sure to name—at the very least—one primary beneficiary.

 In case your primary beneficiary dies before you, you should also name at least one contingent (alternate) beneficiary.
 For maximum protection, you should probably name more than one contingent beneficiary in case both your primary and secondary choices have died before you.
 Yet, even these seemingly straightforward choices are often more complicated than they appear due to the options available.

 For example, you can name multiple primary beneficiaries, like your children, and have the proceeds divided among them in whatever way you wish.
 What’s more, the beneficiary doesn’t necessarily have to be a person.
 You can name a charity, nonprofit, or business as the primary (or contingent) beneficiary.